rantahar/introduction-to-mpi/_episodes/10-parallellising_serial.md

 >> * writing the files could be done in parallel
 >>
 >> The best strategy would seem to be parallelising the loops.
->> This will lead to a data parallel implementation with the
+>> This will lead to a domain decomposed implementation with the
 >> elements of the fields `u` and `rho` divided across the ranks.
 >>
 >{: .solution}